|

 - W

 - Whistle.
-You will usually see a “W” sign by the line when approaching a level crossing (except for
+You will usually see a “W” sign by the line when approaching a level crossing.

 - WHIRS